stinger222/textractor-web-ui/README.md

 ## Features
 Just one for now: all messages stored in the LS.
 You can clear them using context menu

+## Issues
+I built this UI for myself, so I didn’t really bother with polishing, bug hunting, writing detailed instructions and stuff.
+No clue if anyone will ever stumble across it and try to run it.
+If it doesn’t work for you and you're not up for forking and fixing it, feel free to open an issue — I’ll either fix it or at least share some thoughts.

 ## Development
 ```shell
 cd textractor-web-ui